 Disable

-6. Finally, click on Apply on the System Configuration utility and close it.
+6. Click Apply on the System Configuration utility and close it.

 7. Reset Windows 11 Settings

-If nothing worked to resolve the Windows 11 Taskbar & Settings not working after the update, the only remaining option is to factory reset your PC.
+If nothing worked to resolve the problem, the only remaining option is to factory reset your PC.
 Make sure to back up your important files & folders before you reset your Windows 11 PC.

-1. Press the Windows Key + I button to open the Settings.
-Next, switch to the Windows Update section.
+1. Press the Windows Key + I button to open Settings.
+Switch to Windows Update.

 Windows update